udondan/cdk-ssm-document/README.md

 - Changes on documents will cerate new versions
 - Versions cannot be deleted

+## Installation

+This package has peer dependencies, which need to be installed along in the expected version.

+For TypeScript/NodeJS, add these to your `dependencies` in `package.json`:

+- cdk-ssm-document
+- @aws-cdk/aws-cloudformation
+- @aws-cdk/aws-iam
+- @aws-cdk/aws-lambda

+For Python, add these to your `requirements.txt`:

+- cdk-ssm-document
+- aws-cdk.aws-cloudformation
+- aws-cdk.aws-iam
+- aws-cdk.aws-lambda

 ## Usage

 ### Creating a document from a YAML or JSON file